mpetuska/kmdc/docs/CONTRIBUTING.md

   use [Markdown code blocks][md-code-blocks] or [file attachments][gh-file-attachments].
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Atom which the suggestion is related to.
+* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of KMDC which the suggestion is related to.
 You can use [licecap] to record GIFs on macOS and Windows, and [silentcast] or [byzanz] on Linux.
 * **Explain why this enhancement would be useful** to most KMDC users and isn't something that can or should be